spacetelescope/mirage/docs/install.rst

 must be downloaded.
 The preferred installation method is via :ref:`Pypi <pypi>`, as this is the latest stable version of the software.

 .. tip::
-    Mirage is currently supports python 3.6, 3.7, 3.8, and 3.9.
+    Mirage currently supports python 3.6, 3.7, 3.8, and 3.9.
 Support for 3.6 will be removed shortly, as the `jwst <https://github.com/spacetelescope/jwst>`_ package, which contains the JWST calibration pipeline, no longer supports 3.6.

 .. attention::
     **For those running Mac OSX 10.14:**